 Many types of personal injury accidents can result in traumatic head and brain injuries.
-The brain may suffer injury in an accident due to blunt trauma to the skull and swelling.
+The brain may suffer injury in an accident due to blunt force trauma to the skull and swelling.
 Brain injuries also occur when the force of momentum whips the head and neck around, often striking stationary and moving objects.
 Non-impact incidents can also cause brain injury due to lack of oxygen.
-Brain injuries are severe medical concerns that can lead to physical or cognitive disabilities.
+Traumatic brain injuries are severe medical concerns that can lead to physical or cognitive disabilities.

-The Basics of Traumatic Head/Brain Injuries
+The Basics of Traumatic Brain Injuries

 A head injury is any sort of damage to the brain, skull, or scalp.
 This includes contusions, bruising, fractures, concussions, and brain injuries.
 Head and brain injuries take many different forms and require a variety of treatments.
 The prognosis for recovery depends entirely on the severity of the injury.
 An open head injury is one in which the skull has cracked and something has touched the brain.
 A closed head injury does not break the skull, but may still affect the brain.
 There are two main categories of head injuries:

 - Blow-related injuries.
 A blow to the head, or traumatic blunt force, can occur in a car accident, slip and fall, physical assault, catastrophic bike accident, or sports-related accident.
 Blows to the head can cause skull injuries or concussion.
 Concussion is a traumatic brain injury (TBI) from a blow jolting the brain around in the skull.

 - Shake-related injuries.
 Brain injuries can also occur from excessive shaking.
 Injuries from shaking occur most often in infants and small children (Shaken Baby Syndrome), but can happen during any type of violent shaking.